GiancarlosIO/react-modal-bt/README.md

-A simple boilerplate for es6 built with webpack, es6 features and eslint
+A simple React Modal built with react-portal and inspired in modals of react-bootstrap.

+## Active Development
+The modal is currently under development.

+## Documentation
+In progress...

+## Examples
+In progress...